 Mark Hecht is a writer, muse, politician, business owner, teacher, and occasional taunt that likes to poke at soft underbellies.
 He was born in Vernon, British Columbia to an English mother and a German father.
 He spent his youth, alongside his brother, predominantly on the west coast and in the Okanagan Valley.

 Hecht received a Bachelor of Arts in Geography from the University of Victoria and a Master’s Degree in City Planning from the University of Manitoba.

 After his formal education he worked briefly as a city planning consultant before shifting gears and moving into the environmental field, predominantly with The Nature Trust of BC.
 His time in the bush among accomplished biologists, ecologists, native elders and others of great wisdom, left a deep and lasting impression on him that often informed his later writing.
-At the age of 37 he packed up, left the idyllic resort town of Penticton, and moved to the City of Calgary where he began teaching geography at Mount Royal University.
+In his mid-thirties, he left the idyllic resort town of Penticton and moved to the city of Calgary, where he began teaching geography at Mount Royal University.

 His own book, The Rules of Invasion, a biogeographical account of how migration patterns in nature mirror human migrations, was launched in 2016.

 In 2020, he returned to Vancouver Island where he started an education company and became involved in politics.

-Hecht currently lives under some rather large trees and he really likes islands.
+He has a passion for standing up to the big guys that pick on the little guys.
+He currently lives under some rather large trees and he really likes islands.